Dean Hamiti: Oklahoma State

 Hamiti entered the transfer portal after his junior season at Wisconsin and on March 27, 2024, committed to Oklahoma State.
-Hamiti moved up a weight class to 174lb to end his college career.
+Hamiti moved up a weight class to 174 lb to end his college career.
 After an undefeated regular season, Hamiti fell 7-4 in sudden victory to Missouri's Keegan O'Toole in the Big 12 Tournament Finals.
-Hamiti entered the 2025 NCAA Division I Men's Wrestling Championships as the 3-seed at 174lb.
+Hamiti entered the 2025 NCAA Division I Men's Wrestling Championships as the 3-seed at 174 lb.
 Hamiti advanced to the semi-finals with two bonus point victories before defeating Iowa's Patrick Kennedy 8-6 in the quarterfinals.
 In the semifinals Hamiti defeated reigning national champion, Penn State's Levi Haines, 4-2.
 Hamiti faced a rematch of the Big 12 Tournament finals against Missouri's Keegan O'Toole.
 Hamiti got his revenge defeating O'Toole 4-1 in sudden victory to win his first national championship.
 Hamiti finished his championship season with a 27-1 record.

-Freestyle Career
+Freestyle career

 2025

-Hamiti made his freestyle debut at the 2025 US Open at 79kg.
+Hamiti made his freestyle debut at the 2025 US Open at 79 kg.
 Hamiti advanced to the finals after winning four straight matches before falling to Evan Wick 9-1 to take silver.
-Hamiti competed at the 2025 World Team Trials at 79kg.
+Hamiti competed at the 2025 World Team Trials at 79 kg.
 Hamiti again took silver, winning his first two matches before falling to Levi Haines in a rematch of the 2025 NCAA semifinals 10-2.
-Hamiti signed with Real American Freestyle and competed at RAF 01 against Kyle Dake for the inaugural cruiserweight title.
+Hamiti signed with Real American Freestyle and competed at RAF 01 against Kyle Dake for the inaugural RAF Cruiserweight Championship.
 Hamiti fell via technical fall 11-0.
+He later defeated Evan Wick at RAF 04 to capture the RAF Middleweight Championship.